bradcarnage/FlowChat/README.md

 [Mod Menu](https://github.com/TerraformersMC/ModMenu) is a must to access the config screen.

-To relod your config, open the config screen via mod menu and click confirm.
-Your regex rule file will be loaded and applied.
-If there's something wrong, the button won't do much. :p

 ### Where's My Regex?

 Usually under `.minecraft/flowchat/rules.json`

 Example config found [here](https://github.com/bradcarnage/FlowChat/blob/master/example_rules.json).
 Copy it to `.minecraft/flowchat/rules.json` and edit with your favourite text editor and save.
 Then, "Confirm" in the mod config.
+If there's something wrong, you won't be able to exit by clicking "Confirm".

 ## Screenshots